 - Schedule an assessment at a treatment center of your choosing based on the research you have done.
 Make sure that you are present for this assessment if you are the child or adolescent’s parent or legal guardian, as you will need to complete paperwork and provide important details about your teen’s presenting issues.

 Once your child has been admitted to a program, it is a good idea to do the following:

 - Remain in regular contact with him or her.

-- Keep up with your teen’s progress by being available to speak with your teen’s treatment team.
+- Keep up with your child’s progress by being available to speak with your teen’s treatment team.

 - Attend and actively participate in any family therapy sessions that may be scheduled.

-- Be part of your teen’s discharge planning process, as doing so will inform you of what steps made need to be taken once he or she is ready to return home.
+- Be part of your child’s discharge planning process, as doing so will inform you of what steps made need to be taken once he or she is ready to return home.

 - Follow through on any aftercare recommendations set forth by your teen’s treatment team so that your child can continue building upon whatever positive progress he or she has made.

 Why Consider Adjustment Disorder Treatment